Motion

 Testing reduced motion

-You can manually test for reduced motion in 2 primary ways:
+You can manually test for reduced motion in 2 ways:

 1. In your browser: